mtellal/ft_transcendence/README.md

 - 'sendInvite': Takes a channelId and a gametype in the dto.
 Can't send an invite if muted.
 Emits the invite as a message with the type INVITE and the gameId of the newly created game room as content

 - 'acceptInvite': Takes a message id as a parameter.
 If it's a valid invite, will emit 'acceptedInvite' to both players with the game room object containing relevant info

+- 'updatedInvite': Will send the updated invite after it has been accepted to the Channel OR when it has been made invalid.
+For instance, if a user sends 20 invites in a Channel and one is accepted, the Channel will receive 19 updatedInvite with the invalid invite (acceptedBy set to -1) and the accepted invite (acceptedBy set to the correct userId)

 #### Games Gateway